-The Academic Senate of the University of California adopted an Open Access Policy on July 24, 2013, ensuring that future research articles authored by faculty at all 10 campuses of UC will be made available to the public at no charge.
+The Academic Senate of the University of California adopted an Open Access Policy on July 24, 2013, ensuring that future research articles authored by faculty at all 10 campuses of UC would be made available to the public at no charge.
 A precursor to this policy was adopted by the UCSF Academic Senate on May 21, 2012.

 On October 23, 2015, a Presidential Open Access Policy expanded open access rights and responsibilities to all other authors who write scholarly articles while employed at UC, including non-senate researchers, lecturers, post-doctoral scholars, administrative staff, librarians, and graduate students.

 UC campuses also provide open access to theses and dissertations by depositing them in eScholarship (UC’s open access repository and publishing platform) on behalf of their students.
 Policies and procedures for filing theses and dissertations, including guidelines for delaying public access to a thesis or dissertation, are handled by the graduate division on each campus, in accordance with UC’s systemwide Policy on Open Access for Theses and Dissertations.
 Find links to campus graduate division guidance on the Open Access Theses and Dissertations page, and contact your local graduate division if you have questions.

 Upload a copy of your article or provide a link to an open access version.